Clarification comes on cannabis scheduling in the Medicines Act

 - Where the processed product made from cannabis seeds containing not more than 10mg per kg (0.001%) of THC and does not contain whole cannabis seeds.

-This is a welcome addition to the information available until now, with the specific references to hemp fibre and cannabis seeds being addressed at last.
+This is a welcome addition to the information available until now, with the specific references to hemp fibre being addressed at last.
 Hemp fibre is a potentially huge source of income for many, with it being used for manufacturing of things such as pulp, paper, fabric and many other marketable products.

 With SA moving forward to regulate medicinal cannabis and CBD, we can be a leader for other countries to do the same